Ayers-Kendall/StocktwitsAnalyzer/README.md

 # StocktwitsAnalyzer
-A program to monitor Stocktwits trending tickers, white-listed user posts, and perform pattern recognition on possible picks
+A program to monitor Stocktwits trending tickers, white-listed user posts, and perform pattern recognition on possible picks.
+Work in progress